cekkey/kali-in-batch/README.md

 ---

-This project is **NOT** associated with Kali Linux, it's contributors and Offensive Security.
+This project is **NOT** associated with Kali Linux or any of it's contributors.